samir-web2526/university-medical-center-full-stack-project/university-medical-center-server/README.md

 - [Contact](#contact)

 ## About The Project
 University Medical Center Backend is a comprehensive RESTful API built to power the medical center management platform.
-It handles secure user authentication, role-based access control, database interactions for doctors and patients, medicine inventory management, and appointment scheduling.
+It handles secure user authentication, role-based access control, database interactions for doctors and patients(student) and medicine inventory management.
 The architecture is modular and scalable, utilizing Express.js, TypeScript, and Prisma ORM.

 ## Features
-- **Role-based authorization** (Admin, Doctor, Patient)
+- **Role-based authorization** (Admin, Doctor, Student)
 - **Secure authentication** with JWT & HTTP-only cookies
 - **Advanced database management** using Prisma ORM with PostgreSQL
 - **Comprehensive management modules** for Doctors, Patients/Students, Medicines, Prescriptions, and Visits